 Although MetLife Bermuda does not have a rating, an indicative Insurer Financial Strength Rating of MA1 was assigned by MetLife's Global Risk Management Credit team.
-The most material exposure to MetLife Bermuda is for the VA book of business and, in the event of a default, the Undertaking's Exposure at Default would be the gross liability for the VA guarantees, less the value of the hedging portfolio held on the Undertaking's balance sheet in funds withheld; which is expected to be highly correlated to the VA guarantees.
-Finally, the Undertaking holds very substantial collateral from MetLife Bermuda, from which the Undertaking can recover unmet obligations, and reduces any loss given default further.
+The most material exposure to MetLife Bermuda is for the UK Wealth Management book of business and, in the event of a default, the Undertaking's Exposure at Default would be the gross liability for the VA guarantees, less the value of the hedging portfolio held on the Undertaking's balance sheet in funds withheld; which is expected to be highly correlated to the guarantees on this business.
+Following the 100% reinsurance agreement this exposure to MetLife Bermuda is expected to increase as the reinsurance agreement will cover the full contract and not just the guarantees.
+However, the Undertaking holds very substantial collateral from MetLife Bermuda, from which the Undertaking can recover unmet obligations, and reduces any loss given default further.
 Overall in light of these protections, the counterparty credit risk is considered to be appropriately mitigated.